 Do I need special skills for online courses?

 The best tools for online students are good written communication skills, self-discipline, a willingness to ask for help, and an ability to work with others.
 During your Online Student Orientation, you'll establish your Online Learning Baseline for computer skills, time management, academic skills, persistence, and learning goals.
 Once you know your base, you can take steps to cultivate the behaviors that will contribute to your educational success.
 Be willing to commit 9-12 hours per week per three-credit course.

 Who do I call if I need help with advising or registration?

 Your first point of contact should be your academic advisor.
 You can find advisor information on the Academics tab in ULink under your Academic Profile.
-If you still need assistance, reach out to Online Success Coordinator Laura Zito at email@example.com.
+If you still need assistance, reach out to the Online Enrollment Support Team at firstname.lastname@example.org.